progval/Limnoria/plugins/User/README.rst

 .. _command-user-register:

 register <name> <password>
   Registers <name> with the given password <password> and the current hostmask of the person registering.
 You shouldn't register twice; if you're not recognized as a user but you've already registered, use the hostmask add command to add another hostmask to your already-registered user, or use the identify command to identify just for a session.
 This command (and all other commands that include a password) must be sent to the bot privately, not in a channel.
+Use "!" instead of <password> to disable password authentication.

 .. _command-user-set.password:

 set password [<name>] <old password> <new password>
   Sets the new password for the user specified by <name> to <new password>.
 Obviously this message must be sent to the bot privately (not in a channel).
 If the requesting user is an owner user, then <old password> needn't be correct.
+If the <new password> is "!", password login will be disabled.

 .. _command-user-set.secure: